Thursday, 12 May 2016

 This painting is now available at £75 10.75x16"

 This painting was undertaken during the pandemic following some freedom to walk in the woods and collect fungi.
 I liked the opportunity to pain a plant with a different structure.
 Having such a variety of colours was also fun.
 This is framed in a simple white frame and is available for £150.
 It has been sold.
+Cards and prints available.

 The following two paintings were inspired from my visit to Rosemoor gardens.
 One with pen and ink and the other in a looser style.
 Both are available framed in a white wood frame.
 The looser poppy painting is £120 This work has been sold.